Questions & Answers

 - Short circuit caused by overload

-- Short circuit due to ESD damage
+- Short circuit caused by ESD damage

-- degradation
+- Degradation

 - ESD damage

-- chip aging
+- Chip aging

-- Excessive junction temperature
+- Excessive barrier temperature

-Source: https://www.elektroniknet.de/automotive/wirtschaft/Manifesto-und-causes-of-led-errors.87432.html
+Source: https://www.elektroniknet.de/automotive/wirtschaft/appearsbild-und-ursachen-von-led-errorn.87432.html

 Source https://www.lightim.de/lightim-magazin/was-ist-eigentlich-casambi

-It does not matter in which voltage range a diode is located.
-The anode of the diode only has to be more positive than the cathode by the threshold voltage in the forward direction.
-The threshold voltage can therefore be seen as a potential.
+The voltage range in which a diode operates is irrelevant.
+The anode of the diode only needs to be more positive than the cathode by the threshold voltage when forward-biased.
+The threshold voltage can therefore be considered a potential.

 Source: https://www.elektronik-kompendium.de/sites/bau/0201113.htm